|

 started turning on the pressure on the developing countries to adopt the

-so-called “global standard” policies and institutions.
-During this period, the average annual per capita income growth rate
+During this period, the average annual per capita income growth

-for the developing countries has been halved from 3% in the previous two
+rate for the developing countries has been halved from 3% in the previous two

 decades (1960-80) to 1.5%.
-In particular, Latin America virtually stopped
+In particular, Latin America virtually stopped growing, while

-growing, while Sub-Saharan Africa and most ex-Communist countries have
+Sub-Saharan Africa and most ex-Communist countries have experienced a fall in

-experienced a fall in absolute income.
-Economic instability has increased
+absolute income.
+Economic instability has increased markedly, as manifested

-markedly, as manifested in the dozens of financial crises we have witnessed
+in the dozens of financial crises we have witnessed over the last decade

-over the last decade alone.
-Income inequality has been growing in many
+alone.
+Income inequality has been growing in many developing countries and

-significant number of them.
-What can be done to change this?
 First, the historical facts about the historical experiences of

 the developed countries should be more widely publicised.
 This is not just a